 The Okanihova Lineament has a strike length of 15 kilometers and the Okanihova Central Target is characterized by strong Cu-Co soil anomalies over a strike length of seven kilometers trending northeast into Malachite Mountain.
-The primary target along this structure is to vector in on a higher grade source (i.e. stockwork or feeder zone) but there is now also potential for a low grade, high tonnage copper deposit.
-A number of widely spaced drill fences have been laid out to test the length of the target.
+The primary target along this structure is to vector in on a higher-grade source (i.e. stockwork or feeder zone) but there is now also potential for a low grade, high tonnage copper deposit.
+Further drilling has been recommended at Okanihova Central and at Malachite Mountain.